Would you go on 67 sales appointments if it would change your life?

 If you knew, would you be willing to pay the price?

 But there was trouble in River City.
 She was broke and starving.
 She had way too many small dollar accounts that abused her.
-She attracted them like dumb to Paris Hilton.
+Working way too hard for way too little.

 How did she break free of that in 6 months?